colinta/StrangeCase/README.rst

       '.j2': '.html',
       '.jinja2': '.html'
     }
+    index.html: index.html                    # determines which file is the index file
     html_extension: '.html'                   # files with this extension are html files (`page.is_page` => `True`)
+    is_index: false                           # any file whose target_name matches this name will not be iterable

     # PROTECTED
     # these can only be assigned in the root config file, otherwise they will